This recipe for Sweet and Spicy Baked Beans is the most perfect recipe for baked beans that I’ve ever put together.

 There’s a big holiday coming up later this week in the fabulous USA- 4th of July!
 We take 4th of July seriously in our house.
 In fact, we begin celebrating on the 3rd with a barbecue, friends, family and fireworks.
 Then we repeat it all over again on the 4th.
 Does anyone else go crazy-overboard in celebrating?
 It’s the best!
 I suppose it’s also a reason to have a party.
 And my family definitely loves to have parties and entertain.
-It’s so easy to grill, and make some salads and side dishes to offer guests.
-These Sweet and Spicy Baked Beans are definitely going on our menu this year!
+It’s so easy to make burgers, prepare some salads and side dishes to offer guests.
+These Sweet and Spicy Baked Beans are on our menu every single year.

 Now, when I say sweet… I mean that there is a sweetness to these beans, but not overly so.
 And when I say spicy… I mean that there is a spice to them, but not crazy-spicy (unless you WANT to make them crazy-spicy).
 For bacon lovers, I’ve added a good amount of bacon to these beans too.
 Bacon makes baked beans 99.2% better.

 The recipe serves a small crowd (about 10 servings), so it’s perfect for serving for a summer barbecue.
 Your guests will love the fact that you made “homemade” baked beans (even though we’re starting with canned beans here) instead of the usual canned kind that – to me- are a bit overboard with syrupy sweetness.
-These beans should make you happy.
+And they have plenty of bacon in them, so these sweet and spicy beans should make everyone quite happy.

 Sweet and Spicy Baked Beans

 - 1 large green bell pepper, seeded and diced

 - Three 16-ounce cans cannellini or navy beans, rinsed and drained

 - Two 16-ounce cans kidney beans, rinsed and drained